Youth Services in the UK

 It is only students from the poorest households who qualify for the maximum level of maintenance support, so they face the greatest impact of any changes in the overall amount available.

 While the maximum value of support increased up to 2021/22 in real terms there was still concern that it was not enough to cover student living costs, particularly due to increases in the cost of accommodation.
-The real cuts in 2022/23 and 2023/24 make it more likely that students will not be able to cover their living costs without additional financial help.
+The real cuts in 2022/23, 2023/24 made it more likely that students would not be able to cover their living costs without additional financial help.

 The real level of household income level at which support starts to be reduced has fallen over time.
 This means that the maximum support package is only available at lower real household income levels.
 It also means that in higher income households parents of dependent students need to make larger contributions to bring support levels up to the maximum.
 Parental contributions are not made explicit in student finance material and there is a fear that this means that some students do not receive the support they need.